andygibson/datavalve/modules/readme.txt

 ==========

 Uses the IndexedDataProviderCache to provide random access to the source data in a cohesive manner.
-This lets you browser thousands of rows of data efficiently.
+This lets you browse thousands of rows of data efficiently.
+Also implements clickable columns for sorting.

-to run, type : mvn exec:java -Dexec.mainClass="org.fluttercode.spigot.demo.swingdemo.Main"
+to run, type : mvn exec:java -Dexec.mainClass="org.fluttercode.spigot.samples.swingdemo.Main"

 examples